Oignontom8283/oignontom8283/README.md

 * I enjoy peace and cozy vibes.

-* I'm not the most social person (and yeah, I'm *pretty* shy).
+* I'm not the most social person (…and also a little *very* shy.).
 But if you reach out and you're respectful, I'll be happy to chat! 😊

 * I dislike conflict—I prefer peace and quiet.
-That said, it doesn’t mean I won’t speak up when needed.
+But that’s no excuse for not speaking up.

 <!-- - Je suis un  __scientiste__ !